AsherJingkongChen/iana-media-type/README.md

 Please read the following notes carefully.

-1. We only provide a JSON file, so you won't evaluate this module.
+1. We provide the JSON file for backward compatibility and for situations where you don't want to evaluate code.
 2. We are NOT IANA or IETF official.
 We are just a group of open-source developers.